Hartlepool Future Calling (in progress)

 What do you think Hartlepool will be like in 5 years' time?

-100% anonymous.
+Voice messages are 100% anonymous.
 Your number will not be recorded.
 You cannot be contacted or traced.
+Visual images will have faces blurred if requested.

 Use whatever language you like.
 Be proud.
 Be angry.
 Be frustrated.
 Be pessimistic.
 Be hopeful.
 Be frightened.
 But most of all, be honest.

 The last century has shown time and time again that in a period of economic crisis, it is the North East that suffers most, and recovers slowest.
-With over a decade of depression, recession, austerity, and now Covid-19, Hartlepool's future looks more uncertain than ever.
+With over a decade of depression, recession, austerity, and now Covid-19, Hartlepool's future looks more uncertain than ever... but we also have the prospect of a Teesside Free Port, and the return of the Tall Ships in 2023 is a positive step in the right direction.

 The council, the government, and leaders of local industry all have designs on Hartlepool's future, but even with consultations and surveys the actual voices and words of ordinary Hartlepudlians so often get lost.

 The telephone number above is linked to an anonymous voicemail box that only I have access to.
 I cannot trace your number, and I cannot call you back.
 Leave a message with your thoughts on Hartlepool's future, whatever they may be.
-By leaving a message, you are consenting for your voice to be used in the sound piece, which will be presented to galleries across the UK, and on my own website.
+By leaving a message in any form, you are consenting for your voice/words to be used in the piece, which will be presented to galleries across the UK, and on my own website.

 I look forward to hearing your calls to the future.